Religion in Nicaragua

 Religion in Nicaragua is predominantly Christian and forms a significant part of the culture of the country as well as its constitution.
-Religious freedom and religious tolerance is promoted by both the Nicaraguan government and the constitution.
+Religious freedom and religious tolerance is promoted by the Nicaraguan constitution yet the government has in recent years detained, imprisoned, and likely tortured numerous Catholic leaders, according to multiple news outlets.
+As of 2020, 79% of believers stated they are Christian.
+In 2025, M&R Consultores found that 38.3% identified as Protestant and 28.3% as Catholic.

 History

 Catholicism

-As of the early 1990s, the vast majority of Nicaraguans were nominally Roman Catholic.
+As of the early 1990s, the vast majority of Nicaraguans were nominally Catholic.
 Many had little contact with their church, however, and the country's Protestant minority was expanding rapidly.
-Roman Catholicism came to Nicaragua in the sixteenth century with the Spanish conquest and remained, until 1939, the established faith.
-The Roman Catholic Church was accorded privileged legal status, and church authorities usually supported the political status quo.
+Christianity came to Nicaragua in the sixteenth century with the Spanish conquest and remained, until 1939, the established faith.
+The Catholic Church was accorded privileged legal status, and church authorities usually supported the political status quo.
 Not until the former President José Santos Zelaya came to power was the position of the church seriously challenged.

-Nicaraguan constitutions have provided for a secular state and guaranteed freedom of religion since 1939, but the Roman Catholic Church has retained a special status in Nicaraguan society.
-When Nicaraguans speak of "the church", they mean the Roman Catholic Church.
+Nicaraguan constitutions have provided for a secular state and guaranteed freedom of religion since 1939, but the Catholic Church has retained a special status in Nicaraguan society.
+When Nicaraguans speak of "the church", they mean the Catholic Church.
 The bishops are expected to lend their authority to important state occasions, and their pronouncements on national issues are closely followed.
 They can also be called upon to mediate between contending parties at moments of political crisis.

-A large part of the education system, in particular the private institutions that serve most upper- and middle-class students, is controlled by Roman Catholic bodies.
-Most localities, from the capital of Managua to small rural communities, honor patron saints, selected from the Roman Catholic calendar, with annual fiestas.
-Against this background, it is not surprising that the Sandinista government provided free public transportation so that 500,000 Nicaraguans, a substantial part of the national population, could see Pope John Paul II when he visited Managua in 1983.
+A large part of the education system, in particular the private institutions that serve most upper- and middle-class students, is controlled by Catholic bodies.
+Most localities, from the capital of Managua to small rural communities, honor patron saints, selected from the Catholic calendar, with annual fiestas.
+Against this background, it is not surprising that the Sandinist government provided free public transportation so that 500,000 Nicaraguans, a substantial part of the national population, could see Pope John Paul II when he visited Managua in 1983.

-In the mid-1980s, there was approximately 1 priest for every 7,000 Roman Catholics, a ratio lower than the Latin American average and considerably lower than the 1 priest per 4,550 Nicaraguan Roman Catholics recorded in 1960.
+In the mid-1980s, there was approximately 1 priest for every 7,000 Catholics, a ratio lower than the Latin American average and considerably lower than the 1 priest per 4,550 Nicaraguan Catholics recorded in 1960.